TheMaster1127/HTH/DOCUMENTATION.md

 7. Circle - Gui element to draw a Circle
 8. Video - Integrated a flexible video player using Gui, Add, Player, ... capable of displaying:
 9. DropDownList - Adds a DropDownList control (`Gui, Add, DropDownList`) to a GUI window and make a lable (`gMyDropDown`) to capture the selected option from a list of predefined choices (`Option1|Option2|Option3`).
+10. Iframe - An Iframe displays another webpage within your GUI.
+This can include content such as websites, forms, or videos.
+11. IDE - An IDE displays an Integrated Development Environment (IDE) for writing and editing code.
+This feature allows you to write and edit code directly within your GUI.

 - YouTube videos: Simply provide the YouTube video URL to play directly within the application.
 - URL videos: Play videos from any accessible URL, supporting various video formats.